 There Is No Magic

 Despite what many suppliers of weed killers will tell you, there is no single weed killer that will kill all types of weeds without harming your lawn.
 There are weed killers for diiferent broadleaf weeds, and others for grassy weeds.
+Just because an herbicide is more expensive does not indicate that it kills more weeds - it may be expensive because it focuses well on one weed type or species very well.

 And while they may be easy, "weed and feed" products don't work as well as herbicide-only products - I'll discuss why later in this article.